Market Indices: Benchmarks & Strategies

 Key Takeaways

-• Indices are financial benchmarks that track the performance of a group of stocks, providing a broad market overview.
+• [Indices] are rules-based financial benchmarks that measure the aggregate performance of a specific group of stocks or market sectors.

 Frequently Asked Questions

-What is the primary benefit of trading indices over individual stocks?
+What is the primary benefit of trading indices?

 Start Your Days Smarter!